The Economics of Intangible Capital and Structural Estimation

 I expect you to come to class prepared to participate in class discussions having carefully read and thought about the assigned papers.
 All students will be expected to present one or two papers.
 Papers marked in green are available for student presentations.
-A typical presentation will run 30-40 minutes in total.
-Assume the audience has read the paper.
-You should consider the following questions in preparing your presentation (and non-presenters in preparing for class discussions):
+A typical presentation will run 20-30 minutes, depending on the level of discussion.
+Here are some to questions consider in preparing your presentation (and non-presenters in preparing for class discussions):

 What is the research question and why is it important?